mhBrice/thesis/article3/article3.md

 create poor and acidic soils with high needle cover which can ultimately impede the recruitment of temperate tree species through an inhibitory priority effect [@collin_conifer_2017; @solarik_priority_2019].
-Similarly, under boreal canopy, the insufficiency of arbuscular mycorrhizal fungi may strongly constrain temperate species recruitment [@carteron_soil_2020].
+Similarly, under boreal canopy, the insufficiency of arbuscular mycorrhizal fungi could reduce temperate species recruitment [@carteron_soil_2020].
 Although we do not have the data to test it, lack of suitable substrates for establishment may partly explain the limited range shift of *B. alleghaniensis*.
 Several studies